BrentGrammer/C-Dotnet-Core-3-Angular-App/README.md

 #### Setup for development on first run:

 - Set user secrets with `scripts/./set-secrets.sh`
-- for now, create a appsettings.json in dotnet proj folder for the connection string:
+- for now, create a appsettings.json in dotnet proj folder for the connection string and Cloudinary creds(login to Cloudinary and get them from the dashboard):

 ```javascript
 {